-The purpose of this disclosure is to provide information regarding the network management practices, performance characteristics, and commercial terms of our Internet access services to enable you to make informed choices regarding the purchase and use of our services, in accordance with the Open Internet policies and rules of the Federal Communications Commission.
-This document is intended to be informational and does not replace or alter the legal terms and conditions of your service, as described at http://www.roanokeconnect.com.
+The purpose of this disclosure is to provide information regarding the network management practices, performance characteristics, and commercial terms of our Internet access services to enable you to make informed choices regarding the purchase and use of our services, in accordance with the Open Internet Policies and Rules of the Federal Communications Commission.
+This document is intended to be informational and does not replace or alter the legal terms and conditions of your service, as described at the Roanoke Connect website.

 RCH will not unreasonably discriminate in transmitting lawful network traffic over a consumer’s broadband Internet access service, although, reasonable network management shall not constitute unreasonable discrimination.
 Reasonable practices will include those that are appropriate and tailored to achieving a legitimate network management purpose, taking into account the particular network architecture and technology of the broadband Internet access service.

 RCH does not employ specific network congestion management practices.
 By this we mean that RCH does not have automatic systems that make changes to network routing or individual subscriber bandwidth and/or latency based on network congestion.

 RCH reserves the right to temporarily block or throttle internet traffic to subscribers who do not meet our acceptable use policy as outlined in the Internet Access Terms of Service at the Roanoke Connect website.